liquid-rocketry-illinois/RCP-Host/RCP.md

 - Class Byte: The second byte of a packet.
 It indicates the packet "class," or the functionality of the rest of the transmitted data.
 - Packet length: The total length of the packet, not including the header byte.
+- Device: An actuator, sensor, or other component on a target that can be controlled or otherwise interfaced with

+### Device Classes
+A device class is a 7 bit identifier which encodes the type of device of something.
+For example, a solenoid, a stepper motor, a sensor, etc. Device classes, combined with a device ID number, can be used to uniquely identify an individual device on a target.
+The most significant bit in a device class byte should indicate whether the packet is a read or write operation.

+The so far defined device classes are as follows:
+- 0x00: Test State (not a physical device, but a device class for interfacing with the current state of a test)
+- 0x01: Solenoid
+- 0x02: Stepper Motor
+- 0x7F: Serial data (not a physical device)
+- 0x7E: GPS
+- 0x7D: Ambient Pressure
+- 0x7C: Ambient Temperature
+- 0x7B: Acceleration
+- 0x7A: Gyroscope
+- 0x79: Magnetometer
+- 0x78: Pressure Transducer

 ## Packet Structure